CFAES Give Today

 Yes.
 Commercial-scale equipment (Figure 1) is available with vessel volumes ranging from 35 to 525 liters.
 Notable HPP equipment manufacturers are Quintus Technologies (Figure 1a), Hiperbaric (Figure 1b), Avure Technologies (Figure 1c), and ThyssenKrupp.Three photos stacked on top of each other, each displaying a large, stainless steel, machine with a conveyer belt that leads into a long, enclosed space.

-What Is Bulk High-Pressure Processing?
+What is Bulk High-Pressure Processing?

 Recently, equipment providers introduced a bulk HPP equipment option to process a large volume of beverages.
 The liquid food is packaged into a large, pre-sanitized, large-volume polymer bag (up to 500 liters) that occupies about 90% of the pressure vessel.
 After loading the raw product into the pouch, the contents of the vessel undergo processing similar to batch, high-pressure processing.
 The pressure vessel is equipped with sterilizable valves for filling the bag with raw product and then discharging the product into an aseptic tank after processing.
 At the end of processing, the pressure is released, and the processed liquid is discharged through the discharge valve.
 The liquid is then collected in an aseptic storage tank and transferred to a filling line.